LATVIAN THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “German-language education was popular among Latvian Jews.
 In 1923, 15 percent of students in Latvian German schools were Jewish.
 In contrast to Estonian Jews, Latvian Jews often used German as a language of communication.”

-The history is Estonian Jews is told by repeatedly referring to neighboring Latvia.
+The history of Estonian Jews is told by repeatedly referring to neighboring Latvia.

 “Latvian Jews received cultural autonomy in 1920 and enjoyed it uninterruptedly throughout the period of independence.
 However, the Latvian model of cultural autonomy only covered educational institutions.”